ColinWu0403/CS-180000-Project-4/CSV_Formatting_Guide.md

 #### By Benjamin Herrington

-*If you need to edit the formatting for ANY REASON, please notify all other team members first because it will effect their code and there is likely another solution.*
+*If you need to edit the formatting for ANY REASON, please notify all other team members first because it will affect their code and there is likely another solution.*

 ### All Credentials are in a single csv, titled "FMCredentials"
 LOGIN CREDENTIALS: Email,Username,password,buyer/seller